Paul Jabara

-Actor
+Early life

+Jabara was born in Brooklyn, New York, to a Lebanese family.
+He graduated from Fort Hamilton High School in 1965, and briefly attended Long Island University in Brooklyn.
+His sisters, Delores and Claudette, also graduated from the same high school.

+Acting career

+Jabara's Broadway debut was in the original cast of the stage musical Hair.
+He originated the role of King Herod in the London production of Jesus Christ Superstar.

+In 1969, he appeared in John Schlesinger's film Midnight Cowboy, as a hippie handing out pills ("Up or Down?") at the counterculture party.

-Jabara was in the original cast of the stage musicals Hair and Jesus Christ Superstar.
-He took over the role of Frank-N-Furter in the Los Angeles Production of The Rocky Horror Show when Tim Curry left the production to film the movie version in England.
-He appeared in John Schlesinger's 1969 film Midnight Cowboy, as a hippie handing out pills ("Up or Down?") at the counterculture party, and in Schlesinger's 1975 film The Day of the Locust, where he sang a cover of the Marlene Dietrich song "Hot Voo-Doo" in drag.
-In the 1978 film Thank God It's Friday he played the role of Carl, the lovelorn and nearsighted disco goer, and he also contributed as a singer on two tracks on the original soundtrack album.
-In 1981 Jabara starred in another John Schlesinger film, the comedy Honky Tonk Freeway, as truck driver/songwriter T. J. Tupus, hauling lions and a rhino.
+He moved to Los Angeles in the 1970s and acted in a number of films during the decade.
+He took over the role of Frank-N-Furter in the Los Angeles production of The Rocky Horror Show when Tim Curry left the production to film the movie version in England.
+He also appeared in Schlesinger's 1975 film The Day of the Locust, where he sang a cover of the Marlene Dietrich song "Hot Voo-Doo" in drag.

+Jabara played the role of a lovelorn and nearsighted disco-goer named Carl in the 1978 film Thank God It's Friday.
+He contributed the song "Last Dance" to the film's soundtrack, which went on to win an Academy Award and Grammy Award.
+He also contributed as a singer on two tracks on the original soundtrack.

+In 1981, Jabara starred in another John Schlesinger film, the comedy Honky Tonk Freeway, as truck driver/songwriter T. J. Tupus, hauling lions and a rhino.
+He also made appearances in The Lords of Flatbush (1974) and Legal Eagles (1986).